 Plants handle fall frosts well.
 In cold climes, snow-covered, frozen heads can be harvested and consumed.
 Thaw slowly and discard outer, cold-damaged leaves.

-You can eat radicchio raw or cooked and use individual leaves or an entire head.
-Serving leaves with salt counteracts the bitter flavor and draws out the high sugar content.
+You can eat radicchio raw or cooked, using either individual leaves or the entire head.
+Serving leaves with salt counteracts the bitter flavor and draws out the flavor of the high sugar content.
 Toss raw leaves with olive oil and salt for a simple side dish.
 Blend them with milder lettuces and greens for a fresh salad.
 Roast or grill chunks of radicchio until edges turn brown.
 You can even skewer entire heads and roast them on a spit.
 Sauté, bake, or flour and fry individual leaves.
 Count on radicchio to add color to pasta, soups, legumes, rice dishes, or omelets.

 Raw or cooked, the bitter flavor pairs well with the acidic sweetness of balsamic vinegar.
 Other great flavor partners include butter, prosciutto, Italian cheeses, lemon, salami, and fresh shell beans.
 Use radicchio as a substitute for chicory or endive in recipes.